 Charter for establishing a new center Proposal: Ed Lopez This proposal must be opened up to the faculty.
 It is straightforward and the idea is to add to, and contribute to, and further the University's mission by complimenting it with a Research Center.

-Proposed name: WCU Center for Study of Free Enterprise (CSFE)
+Proposed name: WCU Center for The Study of Free Enterprise (CSFE)

 Full proposal available on SharePoint.